IIIF/api/source/api/search/2.0/index.md

 Parameters that were not processed by the service _MUST_ be returned in the `ignored` property of the main "TermList" object.
 The value _MUST_ be an array of strings.

-The objects in the list of terms are all of `@type` "search:Term", and this _MAY_ be included explicitly but is not necessary.
+The objects in the list of terms are all of `type` "search:Term", and this _MAY_ be included explicitly but is not necessary.
 The Term object has a number of possible properties:

   * The matching term is given as the value of the `match` property, and _MUST_ be present.
   * The link to the search to perform is the value of the `url` property, and this _MUST_ be present.